Hypergraph Isomorphism for Groups with Restricted Composition Factors: Introduction

+Determining the computational complexity of the Graph Isomorphism Problem (GI) is a long-standing open question in theoretical computer science (see, e.g., \cite{Karp72}).
+The problem is easily seen to be contained in NP, but it is neither known to be in PTIME nor known to be NP-complete.
+In a breakthrough result, Babai \cite{Babai16} obtained a quasipolynomial-time algorithm for testing isomorphism of graphs (i.e., an algorithm running in time $n^{\CO((\log n)^{c})}$ where $n$ denotes the number of vertices of the input graphs and $c$ is a fixed constant), achieving the first improvement over the previous best algorithm running in time $n^{\CO(\sqrt{n / \log n})}$ \cite{BabaiKL83} in over three decades.

-The main contribution of this paper is to provide an algorithm for the Hypergraph Isomorphism Problem for $\mgamma_d$-groups running in time $(n+m)^{\CO((\log d)^{c})}$ for some absolute constant $c$.
-Besides its potential applications outlined above, the Hypergraph Isomorphism Problem is of course also interesting in its own right.
-Indeed, there is also a long history of studying the Hypergraph Isomorphism Problem in itself.
-One of the first results in this direction was an algorithm testing isomorphism of hypergraphs in time $2^{\CO(n)}$ \cite{Luks99} where $n$ denotes the number of vertices.
-Assuming the hyperedges are not too large, this result was improved by Babai and Codenotti in \cite{BabaiC08} to a running of $n^{\widetilde{\CO}(k^{2} \cdot \sqrt{n} )}$ where $\widetilde{\CO}(\cdot)$ hides polylogarithmic factors and $k$ denotes the maximal size of a hyperedge.
-Again assuming small hyperedges, another improvement follows from the work of Grohe et al.\ \cite{GroheNS18} resulting in an isomorphism test for hypergraphs running in time $n^{\CO(k \cdot (\log n)^{c} )}$ for a constant $c$.
+A natural generalization of GI is the isomorphism problem for hypergraphs.
+It is easy to see that both problems are equivalent under polynomial-time reductions since every hypergraph $\CH$ can be translated into its bipartite incidence graph $B_\CH$.
+Together with Babai's quasipolynomial-time isomorphism test for graphs, this gives an isomorphism test for hypergraphs running time $(n + m)^{\CO((\log(n + m))^{c})}$ where $n$ denotes the number of vertices and $m$ the number of edges of the input hypergraphs.
+However, with $m$ appearing in the exponent, this running time seems far from optimal for large numbers of hyperedges (e.g., $m = 2^{\Omega(n^\varepsilon)}$ for some $\varepsilon > 0$).
+Indeed, with the number of hyperedges potentially being much larger than the number of vertices, it is desirable to limit the dependence of $m$ in the running time of any hypergraph isomorphism test.
+One of the first results in this direction is an algorithm testing isomorphism of hypergraphs in time $2^{\CO(n)}$ \cite{Luks99} where $n$ denotes the number of vertices.
+Assuming the hyperedges are not too large, this result was improved by Babai and Codenotti in \cite{BabaiC08} to a running time of $n^{\widetilde{\CO}(k^{2} \cdot \sqrt{n})}$ where $\widetilde{\CO}(\cdot)$ hides polylogarithmic factors and $k$ denotes the maximal size of a hyperedge.
+Again assuming small hyperedges, another improvement follows from the work of Grohe et al.\ \cite{GroheNS18} resulting in an isomorphism test for hypergraphs running in time $n^{\CO(k \cdot (\log n)^{c})}$ for a constant $c$.